Install

 3. Prerequisites

-If you’re unsure whether you meet the prerequisites for installing LME, please refer to our prerequisites documentation.
+If you’re unsure whether your system meets the prerequisites for installing LME, reference our Prerequisites Documentation.

 The main prerequisite is setting up hardware for your Ubuntu server, which should have at least: